 1. Leafy Greens

 Green leafy vegetables are powerhouses of nutrition.
 Including at least, one leafy green is a must if you are keen on giving your body some much-needed protein.
 100 grams of raw broccoli will give you about 2.8 grams of protein.
 Boil it before cooking to increase its protein content.
-It can be used in yummy salads, soups, and veggie patties.
+It

 There’s a solid reason why even Popeye couldn’t resist spinach and that’s because of its high protein content.
 You can get about 3 grams of protein from 100 grams of cooked spinach.
 Its neutral flavors make it a versatile addition to almost any savory dish.